Next Certificate Program Start: 11/18/2024 | Next Associate Degree Program Start: 12/02/2024

 SMS Terms and SMS Privacy

-Heavy Equipment Colleges of America offers our customers the option to engage in conversations with drivers to provide fast solutions.
+Heavy Equipment Colleges of America offers our customers the option to engage in conversations with admissions advisors to evaluate educational solutions.
 Message frequency varies.
 Message and data rates may apply.
 Text HELP to 702-867-5611 for assistance.
 Reply STOP to opt-out.
 Carriers are not liable for any delays or undelivered messages.
 No mobile information will be shared with third parties/affiliates for marketing/promotional purposes.
 All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.

 © 2024 Heavy Equipment Colleges of America.
 All Rights Reserved. | Privacy Policy